Infant Bodywork and Craniosacral Support

 That curiosity became a direction.

-My practice centers on supporting newborn nervous system regulation and early feeding integration during the first weeks and months of life.
+My practice centers on supporting nervous system regulation, early feeding integration, and greater ease in the body during the first weeks and months of life.

-Sessions are gentle, responsive, and paced according to your baby’s capacity.
-I don’t rush change or impose correction.
+Sessions are gentle, responsive, and paced according to each baby’s capacity.
+I do not rush change or impose correction.
 Instead, I begin by supporting what is already working and build from there.

 It would be a privilege to support your family.